Australian Open: Rafael Nadal wins record 21st Grand Slam title | DW | 30.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Rafael Nadal wrote men's tennis history in dramatic fashion as he came from two sets down to beat Daniil Medvedev in the Australian Open final.
+Rafael Nadal has written men's tennis history in dramatic fashion, coming from two sets down to beat Daniil Medvedev in the Australian Open final.
 The victory gave the 35-year-old a record 21st Grand Slam singles title.

 "Both players have arrived at their physical limits.
 The question is who can go beyond them?"